 Circa 1917, thousands of women were working in shops to paint the dials of watches with radium-containing luminescent paint.
 Ideally, this wouldn’t have been anything special, but unfortunately paintbrushes lose their shape after a few strokes.
 To keep them sharp, women would use their mouths to adjust their shape.

 Many women eventually died of radium jaw; a disease of the bone that often results in the jaw literally falling off.
-This, coupled with the death of socialite Eben Byers finally let the public know, radiation is dangerous. ∎
+This, coupled with the death of socialite Eben Byers finally let the public know, large amounts of radiation are dangerous. ∎